 Theresa turned back to the window.
 “I don’t think we should blame Squid for this body.
 It looks human; that sort of prey is rather out of his league.”

 Judith’s mind went blank.
 Slowly—because someone had to do something—she crept forward and looked through the curtains.
 “Oh,” she heard herself say, as if from a very great distance.
 “You’re right.
 I don’t think Squid is at fault…”

 “Of course not,” Theresa said.
 “He is really an excellent cat.”

-Her eyes didn’t seem capable of focusing.
+Judith’s eyes didn’t seem capable of focusing.
 Once upon a time, there had never been bodies, not anywhere on the family properties.

 “Wait here,” she said sharply.

-There was a reason she had no use for once upon a times.
+There was a reason she had no use for once-upon-a-times.